sobaba-12/sim_and_scat/_build/parameterisation/intro.md

 ## Information: Quantum mechanical calculations

 These are more accurate then classical simulations.
-However, they are severely limited in the system size, maximum 100s atoms.
+However, they are severely limited in the system size, with a maximum simulation size in the order of hundreds atoms.

 We will stick with the example of a Lennard-Jones interaction, however the arguments and methods discussed are **extensible to all different interaction types**.
-To generate the potential energy model between two particles of argon, we could conduct quantum mechanical calculations at a range of inter-atom separations, from 3 to 8 Å, to find the energy between the two particles.
+To generate the potential energy model between two particles of argon, we could conduct quantum mechanical calculations at a range of inter-atom separations, from 3 to 8 Å, finding the energy between the two particles at each separation.

 The Python code below plots the energy vs distances that may be obtained from a quantum mechanical calculation.